glowkeeper/P3D/docs/assignment/example/report.md

 ## Script

 The _PickUp.cs_ script below is attached to the first-person controller.
-It will pickup and drop the ball.
-Both the transform _pick up place_ and the name of that _pick up place_ are _serialised private_ fields; that way, they **are not** exposed to other game objects but **are** exposed in the inspector window.
+It will pick up and drop the ball.
+Both the transform _pick up place_ and the name of that _pick up place_ are _serialised private_ fields; that way, they **are not** exposed to other game objects, but **are** exposed in the inspector window.
 That means the _PickUp.cs_ script is configurable should I choose to pick up objects other than a ball in my scene.

 ```
 script goes here